holos-run/holos/doc/design/v1beta1/use-case.md

 A default is CUE's one sanctioned override point: the role's concrete `["vault.final.yaml"]` displaces the default without a conflict, while two *mixins* that both set the seam to different concrete values still conflict — composition stays safe.
-This is a normative packaging convention for component modules: **declare sink `inputs` (and any other intended interposition point) as a default**; the package lint gate of [modules.md M1](modules.md#m1-publishing) checks it.
+This decision adds a normative packaging requirement for component modules: **a module MUST declare its sink `inputs` (and any other intended interposition point) as a default.**
+The requirement extends the package lint gate of [modules.md M1](modules.md#m1-publishing): the gate MUST additionally verify every `Artifact` task's `inputs` is a default disjunction, and Phase 3 (HOL-1496) implements the check alongside the file-tracking rule M1 already specifies.
 The derived edges ([D1](schema.md#d1-edge-derivation)) rewire themselves from the
 declarations: `helm → remove-unseal-secret → join → deploy` and
 `unseal-external-secret → join`, with no edge left from `helm` directly to